darrenbrien/aws-bb-cmapss/writeup.md

 An ensemble based method outperforms a niave mean prediction by ~50%
 * Next steps apply Xgboost, gradient boosting generally outperforms random forest when tuned appropriately
-* this approach above validates the potential value before we commit to building a sagemaker model, ie if there wasn't a margin over out "dummy" model then building a sagemaker model wouldn't probably be fruitful.
+* This approach validates the potential value before we commit to building a sagemaker model, ie if there wasn't a margin over out "dummy" model then building a sagemaker model wouldn't probably be fruitful.

 ### ToDo insert quick sight screens

 ## Training Models

-## Evaluate ML Models

-## Improving ML models accuracy

-## Machine Learning Implementation / Operations & Well-Architected

 ```python